sami5001/parquet-converter/README.md

 ## Contributing

 Contributions to the Parquet Converter project are welcome!
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.

-Please follow these steps to contribute:
+Briefly, please follow these steps to contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)